Is Starlink Worth It? Pros, Cons, and Hidden Tradeoffs

 Newer rectangular Starlink dish standing on grass

 For millions of people living outside major cities, reliable internet remains a frustrating fantasy.
-Starlink promises to fix this gap with a low Earth orbit satellite network designed to deliver high speeds where fiber and cable simply cannot reach.
+Starlink promises to fix this gap with a low Earth orbit (LEO) satellite network designed to deliver high speeds where fiber and cable simply cannot reach.

 It sounds like the perfect solution for rural homes and remote workers tired of buffering videos and dropped calls.
 However, that performance comes with a significant price tag for both the hardware and the monthly service.